-As a cosmetic dentist in New York, I have been beautifying teeth and enhancing smiles for more than thirty years.
-From restoring the single front tooth that was broken in a mishap, to orchestrating a complete “cosmetic make-over” there are few things more gratifying to me as witnessing a patient’s face light up with joy as they look into the mirror for the first time at their beautiful new smile.
+As a cosmetic dentist in New York, I have been beautifying teeth and enhancing smiles for over thirty years.
+From restoring a single front tooth that was broken in a mishap to orchestrating a complete cosmetic make-over, there are few things more gratifying to me as witnessing a patient’s face light up with joy as they look into the mirror for the first time at their beautiful new smile.

-The most exquisite application of bonding is porcelain veneers.
-Nothing compares to the beauty and elegance of these ultrathin porcelain facings.
-Veneers are custom-crafted by a ceramist and finished in a porcelain furnace where the vibrant luster and translucency of ceramic glass is created.
-Veneers can be quite delicate; that is, until they are bonded onto a tooth when they become quite strong (just don’t gnaw on bones or chew ice).
-Porcelain veneers are at the pinnacle of restorative cosmetic dentistry.
+The most exquisite type of dental bonding is porcelain veneers.
+Nothing compares to the beauty and elegance of the ultrathin porcelain facings.
+Dental veneers are custom-crafted by a ceramist and finished in a porcelain furnace to the point where they are as lustrously vibrant and translucent as ceramic glass.
+While porcelain veneers are quite delicate, they become quite strong when bonded to natural teeth.

-7 Things A Cosmetic Dentist Must Consider When Designing Your Smile:
+7 Things A To Consider When Having Cosmetic Dentistry

-4. Harmony With the Shape Of Your Face: the midline of the front teeth should be aligned with the midline of your face, and the edges of the upper front teeth should follow the curve of the lower lip when smiling.
+One of the features of a beautiful smile is harmony.
+The midline of your front teeth should be aligned with the midline of your face, and the edges of your upper front teeth should follow the curve of your lower lip when you smile.

-5. Harmony With The Size Of Your Face: The size and shape of your teeth should be in harmony with the size of the face allowing teeth to help support the upper and lower lips both in profile and frontal views.
+The size and shape of your teeth should be in harmony with the size of your face to support your upper and lower lips and give you a pleasant front view and profile.